Thalassemia: Pathophysiology

-Normally, the majority of adult hemoglobin (HbA) is composed of four protein chains, two α and two β-globin chains arranged into a heterotetramer.
-In thalassemia, patients have defects in either the α or β-globin chain, causing production of abnormal red blood cells.
+Normal adult hemoglobin (HbA) is composed of four protein chains, two α and two β-globin chains arranged into a heterotetramer.
+In thalassemia, patients have defects in the noncoding region of either the α or β-globin genes, causing ineffective production of normal alpha- or beta-globin chains, which can lead to ineffective erythropoiesis, premature red blood cell destruction, and anemia.
 The thalassemias are classified according to which chain of the hemoglobin molecule is affected.
 In α-thalassemias, production of the α-globin chain is affected, while in β-thalassemia, production of the β-globin chain is affected.